sheep7/leopard-lavatory/README.md

 # leopard-lavatory
-fetch public information from Swedish authorities and make them available as alerts for citizens
+fetch public information from Swedish authorities and make them available as alerts

 ---